-This course focuses on students examining the philosophical, historical, political, and sociological foundations of education and the impact of these interrelated dynamics on current instructional decisions.
-Students investigate some aspect of each of these foundations and relate it to professional practice in their professional learning community.
-In this course, students are able to analyze educational practice from a variety of perspectives and consider communication with diverse audiences.
+In this course, candidates examine the philosophical, historical, political, and sociological foundations of education and the impact of these interrelated dynamics on current instructional decisions and practices.
+Candidates investigate some aspect of each of these foundations and relate it to professional practice.
+Candidates analyze educational practice from a variety of perspectives and consider communication with diverse audiences.

-This course prepares students to become facilitators of change management through continuous school improvement.
-Students study and experience practical strategies for managing change processes associated with continuous school improvement that involve.
-They assess and analyze student achievement data, creating collaborative school cultures, and designing change initiative action plans.
-Students will build a School Leader's Toolbox equipped with research-based strategies.
+This course prepares candidates to become facilitators of change management through continuous school improvement.
+Candidates study and experience practical strategies for managing change processes associated with continuous school improvement including assessing and analyzing student achievement data, creating collaborative school cultures, and designing change initiative action plans.
+Candidates build a School Leader’s Toolbox equipped with research-based strategies.

-This course is designed to provide students with the knowledge and skills of personnel management.
-Topics include human resources management systems in employee recruitment, performance appraisal, staff and program assessment, and the supervision and development of certificated and classified employees.
-The students will apply best practices in human resources management.
+This course addresses the knowledge and skills of personnel management in schools and school systems.
+Topics include human resource management systems in employee recruitment, performance appraisal, staff and program assessment, the supervision and the professional development of certificated and classified employees, separation, and the development and supervision of volunteers and partners.
+Candidates apply law, regulations, and best practices in human resource management.

-In this course, students develop leadership skills in effective school improvement planning and instructional supervision processes.
-Students examine what exemplary school leaders do to create: a vision for success; a focus on teaching and learning; a continuous shared decision making process that involves all stakeholders; and a code of ethics that develops and sustains a climate of trust and the protection of the rights of all students, families, and staff.
-Students evaluate a school and/or school system improvement process and become familiar with research-based strategies for increasing student achievement, data-driven backward-design curriculum processes, shared site-based decision-making, and pathways for promoting the achievement of all members of the learning community.
+In this course, candidates develop leadership skills in instructional supervision processes central to school improvement and positive impact on student learning.
+Candidates examine what exemplary school leaders do to create: a vision for success; a focus on teaching and learning; a continuous shared decision making process that involves all stakeholders; and a code of ethics that develops and sustains a climate of trust and the protection of the rights of all students, families, and staff.
+Candidates evaluate a school and/or school system improvement process and become familiar with research-based strategies for increasing student achievement, data-driven backward-design curriculum processes, shared site-based decision-making, and pathways for promoting the achievement of all members of the learning community.

 The leadership internship is a mentored, integrated, sequential field experience planned by the student, the university field supervisor, and district mentor.
 The internship involves applying theory to the real life of the school while learning the school principal's and other school leaders' roles and responsibilities.
 Each internship is mentored by skilled professionals and practitioners in the field.
 The internship requires a log of the student's experiences with reflections and a professional portfolio of the student's experience.
 The minimum number of hours of internship practice over the courses is 280 plus the pre-internship field/practicum experiences in counselling (120 hours).
 During the course of the total internships, students conduct a research project.
 Each internship is accompanied by a one-day seminar, which is a guided reflection on the student's learning.
 In the final seminar, students present their research projects for peer and faculty review and feedback.